SHI TO HOLD FIRST-EVER CONTEST FOR CELEBRATION 2022 DESIGN

 The winning artist will receive $1,000 and the design will appear on materials, including t-shirts and a program, associated with the event, which is one of the largest Native gatherings in the state, drawing thousands of people to Juneau every even year.

-The deadline to apply is July 1, 2021.
+The deadline to apply is July 22, 2021.
+Note: The deadline was extended because previous posts had the year wrong.
 Celebration 2022 is scheduled June 8-11, 2022.
-Celebration 2022 will feature two lead dance groups, both of Wrangell: Shx’at Kwáan (People Near the Mainland) and Kaasitlaan Dancers.
+Celebration 2022 will feature two lead dance groups, both of Wrangell: Shx’at Kwáan (People Near the Mainland) and Kaasitlaan Dancers).

 Sealaska Heritage Institute is a private nonprofit founded in 1980 to perpetuate and enhance Tlingit, Haida and Tsimshian cultures of Southeast Alaska.
 Its goal is to promote cultural diversity and cross-cultural understanding through public services and events.
 SHI also conducts social scientific and public policy research that promotes Alaska Native arts, cultures, history and education statewide.
 The institute is governed by a Board of Trustees and guided by a Council of Traditional Scholars, a Native Artist Committee and a Southeast Regional Language Committee.